huwb/volsample/README.md

 ## Intro

-This is the source code for the course titled *A Novel Sampling Algorithm for Fast and Stable Real-Time Volume Rendering*, available for download [here][ADVANCES2015].
+This is the source code for the course titled *A Novel Sampling Algorithm for Fast and Stable Real-Time Volume Rendering*, in the *Advances in Real-Time Rendering in Games* course at SIGGRAPH 2015.
+The full presentation PPT is available for download from the course page [here][ADVANCES2015] - this is the best place to start for an introduction to this project.

 This research introduces three main volume sampling techniques which are described below - Forward Pinning, General Pinning and Adaptive Sampling.